 You can request an Approved to Graduate/Post-Graduate Work Permit letter later this spring if you have a graduation status of ‘Approved to Graduate’ in Mosaic.
 Learn more about this process.

 Reviewing is completed by your Faculty.
 Thank you for your patience as your request is processed.
 Requests made too early will be cancelled.
 Please remember to follow the steps for timely processing.

 Don’t know what to give your graduate?
 We’ve got you covered.

-Flowers can be pre-ordered through this website.
+Flowers can be purchased on-site or pre-ordered through this website.